Raiondesu/object-to-vuex-store/README.md

     logout() {
       window.localStorage.clear();
       location.reload();
-      // Also you ca use rootGetters and rootState as if they were on your object: console.log(this.rootState); // logs all root properties
+      // Also you can use rootGetters and rootState as if they were on your object: console.log(this.rootState); // logs all root properties
       console.log(this.rootGetters); // logs all root getters
     },